 Shortly after 9 p.m. on Wednesday, May 18, a homeowner in the 1600 block of St. Clair Avenue E. noticed that someone tried to break into his car.
 Fortunately, the resident had outdoor security cameras, which captured clear images of the man attempting to break into both cars parked in the driveway.

-Southwest Florida Crime Stoppers is asking for the public’s help finding out who is behind a massive vandalism of a long-standing Bonita Springs landmark.
+Southwest Florida Crime Stoppers is asking for the public’s help tracking down a suspect accused of pepper spraying a motorist while stopped at a red light Tuesday afternoon.

 The victim said he was at a red light at the intersection of Palm Beach Boulevard and New York Drive around 3:30 p.m. on May 17th, when he heard a man in the car next to him screaming profanities at the top of his voice.
 The victim rolled down his window to advise the agitated driver that he had a child in the car.

 As a result of several Crime Stoppers tips, the accused shooter in Monday’s altercation at Old Fashion Auto has been identified as Lester Alexis Bermudez Lozada (DOB 8/26/94).
 Bermudez Lozada is known to frequent the Lehigh Acres area, as well as the Daniels Parkway/Treeline Avenue neighborhood.
 He was armed Monday with a semi-automatic handgun and should be considered both violent and dangerous.